cryptocrowd-city/xcrc-core-wallet/doc/xaya/trading.md

 - The seller then sends an ordinary move, which describes the offer they are making.
 The game rules should implement logic like this:

-  > If a move sent later spends the sentinel input and pays `x` CHI to
+  > If a move sent later spends the sentinel input and pays `x` XCRC to
   > my address `Cabc`, then transfer `x` gold pieces from my assets
   > to the sender of that move.